 As she puts it, this is partly because of all the salt consumed during the day, and possibly the food we take at night having not been fully digested or excreted from the body.

-Throughout the day, the weight will be a bit lower depending on physical activity (yes, even having fun on the trampoline does make a difference) and meal habits.
-Thus, our body weight is lowest in the morning right after using the restrooms and before eating anything.
+Throughout the day, your body weight will be a bit lower depending on physical activity (yes, even jumping on a trampoline is very much a physical activity) and meal habits.
+Thus, our bodies often weigh the lowest in the morning right after using the restrooms and before eating anything.